aquasecurity/testamir/readme.md

 ## Installating AquaCSP
 There are multiple options to deploy the Aqua  CSP.
 You can review the different options in the following [file](https://github.com/aquasecurity/aqua-operator/blob/master/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml).
 Note that for production environments we recommend connecting Aqua to an external production grade database.
 For lab implementations,  you can use the default database in the installation scripts.
-Here is an example of a simple installation  -
+Here is an example of a simple deployment  -
 ```yaml
 ---
 apiVersion: operator.aquasec.com/v1alpha1